gunleik/3commas-tools/README.md

 # 3commas-tools

-## 3c-bot-stats
-### Python3 script for getting an overview of your 3Commas deals
+### Python3 command line tool for 3commas
-<p>I mostly use this to check the performance of different bots in my paper account.
+<p>3c_bot_stats: I mostly use this to check the performance of different bots in my paper account.
 Which bots have earned the most today without gathering too many red bags?</p>
-<p>To change between real account and paper account use your browser to go to the 3c dashboard and change there.
-It is a global setting and will affect the account this script use.</p>
+<p>3c_use_account: change between paper and real account to use with 3c_bot_stats.</p>
+<p>3c_close_all_paper_deals: cancel or sell all deals in the paper account to get a fresh start with 3c_bot_stats.</p>
+<p>3c_account_rebalancing: rebalance any 3commas connected account.</p>
-<p>The script is a total hack and comes with no warranties.
-I recommend setting it up with a read only API key.
-Python is not my primary language either, but I start to like it :-)</p>
+<p>These scripts is a total hack and comes with no warranties.
+Python is not my primary language either, but I start to like it.
+If you have improvements please submit them :-)</p>

 Screenshot:<br>
 <img src="https://user-images.githubusercontent.com/2580262/120374281-a97be580-c319-11eb-934c-eab07f47e6c0.png" width=700>